MITT Bursaries, Scholarships and Awards

 Current Scholarship Opportunities:

-NEW!
-Canadian Printing Industries Scholarship Trust: Graphic and Print Technician Entrance Scholarship - September 2019 Graphic and Print Technician students who apply to MITT before May 1, 2019 will automatically be considered for a $1500 entrance scholarship based on grades from their high school entrance requirements.
-No separate application is required, but students must apply online to Graphic and Print Technician early!
+MITT Graphic and Print Technician students will be considered for a $1500 entrance scholarship based on grades from their high school entrance requirements.
+No separate application is required, but students must apply online to Graphic and Print Technician no later than June 30, 2020.

 TransCanada Community Scholarships - Scholarships for community leadership, Indigenous students, and trades programs.

-ATCO Indigenous Education Awards - Merit-based awards, bursaries and scholarships for Indigenous students entering a trades or technical program (Deadline July 15, 2019).
+ATCO Indigenous Education Awards - Merit-based awards, bursaries and scholarships for Indigenous students entering a trades or technical program.

-Horatio Alger National Vocational & Technical Scholarship - Up to $3000 to pursue vocational and technical education (Deadline July 15, 2019).
+Horatio Alger National Vocational & Technical Scholarship - Up to $3000 to pursue vocational and technical education.

 Support Our Troops - Scholarships for current/former members of the military and their families.